tableau/server-client-python/docs/docs/samples.md

 * `create_group.py`.
 Create a user group.

 * `create_schedules.py`.
-Create scheduled extract refresh tasks and subscription tasks.
+Create schedules for extract refreshes and subscriptions.

 * `explore_datasource.py`.
-Queries all datasources, selects a datasource, populates connections for the datasource, then updates the datasource.
+Queries datasources, selects a datasource, populates connections for the datasource, then updates the datasource.

 * `explore_workbook.py`.
-Queries all workbooks, selects a workbook, populates the connections and views for a workbook, then updates the workbook.
+Queries workbooks, selects a workbook, populates the connections and views for a workbook, then updates the workbook.

 * `move_workbook_projects.py`.
 Updates the properties of a workbook to move the workbook from one project to another.